X-Babies: Fictional character biography

 Several incarnations of the X-Babies are friendly with Ricochet Rita, the good past-self of the villain Spiral.
-Due to Spiral's time travel abilities, Rita, the babies and Spiral can all exist at the same period simultaneously.
+Due to Spiral's time travel abilities, Rita, the babies, and Spiral can all exist at the same period simultaneously.

 In X-Men #46-47 (1995), an X-Babies team is on the run from Mojo's hunters.
 Gambit and Bishop try to keep them alive.

 In Exiles #8, it is shown that the reality-hopping Exiles encountered a version of the X-Babies.
 It is not stated whether these X-Babies are the creation of Mojo or the X-Men of the reality in question.
-In fact, no further details are given except for the narrative commentary "The less said about this, the better."
+In fact, no further details are given except for the narrative commentary "The less said about this, the better".
 The X-Baby Wolvie would then become a permanent member.

-Dazzler would encounter juvenile versions of the four main villains from the Age of Apocalypse timelines.
+Dazzler would encounter juvenile versions of the four main villains from the "Age of Apocalypse" timelines.
 These entities would cause major death and destruction throughout Mojoworld.

 The X-Men were once again reduced to infancy by Mojo during Uncanny X-Men #461 (2005).
-As kids, they were able to defeat the villains, parody lawyer-versions of the Exiles. and restore their rightful ages.
+As kids, they were able to defeat the villains, parody lawyer-versions of the Exiles and restore their rightful ages.
 Juggernaut had second thoughts about returning to adulthood but was convinced to go through with it.

-In the X-Babies four issue limited series (2009/2010) the X-Babies discover their position as Mojo's number one rating grabber had been usurped by the newer, cuter, but more shallow in personality 'Adorable X-Babies.'
+In the X-Babies four issue limited series (2009), the X-Babies discover their position as Mojo's number one rating grabber had been usurped by the newer, cuter, but more shallow in personality 'Adorable X-Babies'.
+This version of the X-Babies were created by Mojo's rival Mr. Veech and have a much more expansive roster, including members of the New Mutants, X-Force, X-Factor, Generation X, Excalibur, the Xavier Institute student body, X-Statix, and the Chicago Morlocks.

-As a tie-in to the Avengers Vs. X-Men event, a spoof comic called A-Babies Vs. X-Babies #1 (2012) has been released.